When Can a Juvenile Be Charged with an Adult Crime?

 An adult conviction also means the forfeiture of certain rights – such as the right to vote or own a firearm.

 Speaking with a Criminal Attorney

 If you are a juvenile being threatened with an adult case, you need an attorney by your side.
 Due to the serious consequences of being tried as an adult, you need an attorney with experience in the juvenile justice system.
 Your attorney may be able to assist you in reducing the charges or negotiating to have the case heard in the juvenile court system.
-Speak with an attorney at the Law Office of Timothy Armstrong, P.A. today by calling 904-356-8618, or by filling out an online contact form.
+Speak with an attorney at The Armstrong Law Group, P.A. today by calling 904-356-8618, or by filling out an online contact form.